AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 ### Updating an internship

+Prerequisite: Have one internship added to the list.

 Test case 1: Update a single field (company name)

-- Action: Add an internship using `add company/Google role/Software Engineer deadline/10-12-2025 pay/8000`.
-  Then, execute the command `update 1 company/Microsoft`.
+- Action: `update 1 company/Microsoft`.
 - Expected:
-  - The company field of the first internship changes from “Google” to “Microsoft”.
+  - The company field of the first internship changes to “Microsoft”.
   - All other fields (role, deadline, pay, status) remain unchanged.
-  - A success message such as `Internship status updated successfully!` is displayed.
+  - A success message will be displayed.

 Test case 2: Update multiple fields (company, role, and pay)

-- Action: Add an internship using `add company/Amazon role/Data Analyst deadline/11-12-2025 pay/5000`.
-  Then, execute the command `update 1 company/Tesla role/ML Engineer pay/10000`.
+- Action: `update 1 company/Tesla role/ML Engineer pay/10000`
 - Expected:
   - The internship’s company, role, and pay fields are updated to the new values.
   - Deadline and status remain unchanged.